This Easy Carne Asada requires no marinade and gets flavor from a good quality cut of steak and cast iron flat top over a hot grill.

 - Add steak to hot flat top and move around till all sides have a little char and cooked to your liking.
 The steak is in small pieces so just under 5 minutes of cook time is what I do.
 Remove steak, place in a heat proof dish.

-- Serve Carne Asada on warm tortillas with Salsa Verde, onions, cilantro, sliced radishes, and grilled bulb onions, or jalapenos.
+- Serve carne asada on warm tortillas with salsa verde, onions, cilantro, sliced radishes, and grilled bulb onions, or jalapenos.